 - Getting the plywood home from the lumber yard

 - Lifting a 75-pound sheet of plywood onto a 50-pound table saw

 - And then cutting a perfectly straight line

-Fortunately, the woodworking world has advanced on to saws like this Makita cordless track saw.
-With it’s plunge cut design it can be used to cut your project to size, transport, and then skip the table saw.
+Fortunately, the woodworking world has advanced to saws like this Makita cordless track saw.
+Its plunge-cut design can cut your project to size, transport it, and skip the table saw.

-I’m not sure about you, but I’ve made a few projects in garage lighting thinking they were perfect.
+I’ve done a few projects in garage lighting, thinking they were perfect.
 Only to take them inside and see the flaws I missed while sanding or finishing because of poor visibility.
-Instead of playing around with portable lights I chose to upgrade my ceiling lights to high powered (low energy) LED lights that eliminated dark areas of the shop.
+Instead of playing around with portable lights, I upgraded my ceiling lights to high-powered (low energy) LED lights that eliminated dark areas of the shop.

-In woodworking there are dozens of tools that are design to just make the job easier.
+In woodworking, dozens of tools are designed to make the job easier.
 Have a tool you’ve found that should be on the list?
 Drop a comment below and share.

 - About the Author

 - Latest Posts